Thanks to dating apps/sites, dating nowadays is way easier to access.

-They’ll try to find ways of defending themselves, and will not be focused on giving you any explanation on the truth.
-It’ll be the opposite, they’ll try to not feel guilty, or embarrassed, so they’ll try to find ways to put the ‘blame’ on you, they’ll try to find excuses for anything but the truth.
+If you’re harsh, he’ll try to not feel guilty, or embarrassed, so he’ll try to find ways to put the ‘blame’ on you, he’ll try to find excuses for anything but the truth.

 Having a calmer approach doesn’t mean suppressing what they made you feel.
 It means, processing whatever they made you feel, and finally deciding to talk about it.

-Why is he active on dating apps/sites? – The 4 possible reasons why your partner is on dating apps
+Why is he active on dating apps/sites? – The 4 possible reasons why he is on dating apps

 I’d like you to get prepared before you hear it from him.
 Or maybe you decided to skip the discussion and just leave the relationship.
 Whatever you choose to do is understandable.

-Here are the reasons why your partner (husband or boyfriend) is on dating sites:
+4 reasons why your boyfriend/husband is on dating apps/sites:

-Usually people that meet on dating apps/sites are good to have such a talk in order to know where they stand in the relationship, or where they’d want the things to head to.
+Usually, people that meet on dating apps/sites are good to have such a talk to know where they stand in the relationship, or where they’d want the things to head to.

-Though, there are signs he’s not interested through text, that sometimes we ignore and find excuses for, hence we end up being in a “one sided” romantic relationship.
+Though there are signs he’s not interested through text, that sometimes we ignore and find excuses for, it’s often why we end up being in a “one-sided” romantic relationship.

 People with such a reason to have a dating profile on an app/site don’t have anything serious with the people involved, they don’t go out with the people they text with, since they’re only curious to know what ‘could be waiting for them if they were single at this time’.